curv3d/curv/docs/Language.rst

   Equivalent to ``lo*(1-t)+hi*t``.

 ``smoothstep(lo,hi,x)``
-  Returns 0 if x <= lo; 1 if x >= hi;
+  Return 0 if x <= lo; 1 if x >= hi;
-  otherwise smoothly interpolates between 0 and 1 using a Hermite polynomial.
+  otherwise smoothly interpolate between 0 and 1 using a Hermite polynomial.
-  Results are undefined if lo >= hi. https://en.wikipedia.org/wiki/Smoothstep
+  Result is undefined if lo >= hi. https://en.wikipedia.org/wiki/Smoothstep

 Trigonometry